20 Hockey Scholarships and Grants Most Families Don't Know About

 - Apply: assistfund.hockeycanadafoundation.ca

 Over 10,000 Canadian children have been helped since the program launched in 2020, with over $3 million distributed.
-Apply early — funds do run out.
+Funds run out, so early application is recommended.

 9. Canadian Tire Jumpstart